St. Louis Blues Logo

 St. Louis Blues Logo History

-St. Louis is the birthplace of blues and jazz – musical genres intimately linked with this city.
-Therefore, for Sid Salomon Jr., who received the franchise, the team’s name posed no difficulties.
+St. Louis is the birthplace of blues and jazz, musical genres intimately linked to the city.
+Therefore, Sid Salomon Jr., who received the franchise, had no difficulties with the team’s name.
 He immediately approved the term “St. Louis Blues,” seeing it as an excellent choice for a venue fond of singing.

 His reasoning was manifold: